alphagov/govuk-developer-docs/source/manual/alerts/email-alerts-travel-medical.html.md

 parent: "/manual.html"
 ---

+# Travel Advice or Drug and Medical Device email alerts not sent

 We expect that when new GOV.UK content is published, or when existing content is updated in a significant way, emails will be sent to any subscribers to notify them of the change.